roneesh/crypto_with_friends/with_friends.md

     ... .- ..-. . / -.-. --- -.. . / ....- -.... .---- ..---

 Morse Code is not a secret in any way whatsoever, it's completely public knowledge.
 If someone trying to listen in on you and your friend talking in Morse Code knows that you're using Morse Code, they can read your messages.
-The only security you have is that maybe the person reading it has no clue what Morse Code is and what it looks like, BUT, if they're reading my other series Stealing Secrets With Friends(TM), then they'll quickly find out!*
+The only security you have is that maybe the person reading it has no clue what Morse Code is and what it looks like, but if they're reading my other series Stealing Secrets With Friends(TM), then they'll quickly find out!*

 *This is not a real series I'm writing, sorry!